the-collab-lab/tcl-54-smart-shopping-list/README.md

 ## Why We Built This

 This project is the culmination of the collaborative efforts of four highly-skilled developers as part of [The Collab Lab](https://the-collab-lab.codes) program under the guidance of mentors.
-It serves as a milestone in our ability to work together and acquire new technical skills and adopt the Agile methodology.
+It serves as a milestone in our ability to work together, acquire new technical skills and adopt the Agile methodology.

 ### Developers: